LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	rm unknown\*

-These files contain the sequences for which no index was identified - we’re not interested in keeping them.
+These files contain the sequences for which no index was identified - we're not interested in keeping them.

 Next steps
 ==========